fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Structure your code properly by using meaningfully-named directories and files.

-**Note** that <i>diagnoses</i> may or may not contain the field *latin*.
+**Note** that *diagnoses* may or may not contain the field *latin*.
 You might want to use [optional properties](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#optional-properties) in the type definition.

 #### 9.11: Patientor backend, step4

-Create data type *Patient* and set up the GET endpoint */api/patients* which returns all patients to the frontend, excluding field *ssn*.
+Create data type *Patient* and set up the GET endpoint */api/patients* which returns all the patients to the frontend, excluding field *ssn*.
 Use a [utility type](https://www.typescriptlang.org/docs/handbook/utility-types.html) to make sure you are selecting and returning only the wanted fields.

 In this exercise, you may assume that field *gender* has type *string*.